 Rocamadour has been a pilgrimage site for centuries attracting pilgrims and nobility from far and wide.
 Seven medieval chapels are carved into the cliffside overlooking the River Alzou and the 216 steps of the Grand Escalier (Grand Staircase) have been ascended a million times over.

-The UNESCO site of Rocamadour France is a place where miracles happen.
+The UNESCO World Heritage site of Rocamadour France is a place where miracles happen.
 The existence of a black Madonna and an ancient bell that tolls all by itself when a miracle occurs at sea make the site both spiritual and magical.

 Ouf!
 No wonder I get confused by the regions of France.

 If you are planning a visit to the Dordogne Valley or the Lot in France, add Rocamadour to your itinerary.
+It’s the perfect addition to a road trip in this part of France.
+Book Your Rental Car Here

 Read More | How to Visit Mont Saint-Michel, the most visited magical pilgrimage site of France